Last Updated: April 13, 2026 | 09:41 BST

-Nottingham Forest get ready to enter the final international break of the season as arguably the Premier League’s most volatile experiment, currently making league history for all the wrong reasons.
-The East Midlands club has become the first in the modern era to cycle through four different managers in a single campaign.
-Nuno Espírito Santo started things off, followed by a disastrous month under Ange Postecoglou, a brief “salvage mission” by Sean Dyche, and now the appointment of Vítor Pereira.
-The unprecedented level of change in the dugout, driven by the massive expectations of owner Evangelos Marinakis, has left the squad in a state of perpetual tactical flux.
+In a season that Nottingham Forest have made Premier League history for all the wrong reasons, there’s light at the end of the tunnel for current boss Vitor Pereira and controversial owner Evangelos Marinakis.
+The East Midlands club have become the first in the modern era to cycle through four different managers in a single campaign.
+Nuno Espírito Santo started things off, followed by a disastrous month under Ange Postecoglou, a brief “salvage mission” by Sean Dyche, and now the appointment of Pereira.
+Despite the ongoing mess, Forest do look as though they could avoid Premier League relegation, with a deep run into the Europa League also ongoing.

 FC PORTO